Clair Obscur: Expedition 33 Review: The Indie That Won Game of the Year

 Should You Play It?

 If you enjoy RPGs with deep combat systems and a strong artistic vision, Expedition 33 is essential.
-It’s particularly recommended for fans of Persona and Final Fantasy who want something that feels fresh while respecting genre traditions.
+It is particularly recommended for fans of Persona and Final Fantasy who want something that feels fresh while respecting genre traditions.
+For another turn-based RPG worth your time, Escape from Ever After delivers sharp Paper Mario-inspired combat with an anti-capitalist fairy tale twist.